lbenicio/lbenicio.blog/_posts/2022-07-17-Load-Test-Software-and-tools.md

 ![Commits and releases on main repositories](/assets/imgs/commitsAndReleasesOnMainRepositories.png){:class="img-fluid"}

 Talking about coding, which one of them offers better possibilities using their environments?
 Suppose we start again from JMeter.
-In that case, it is, as mentioned before, a Java application, and a big one, which here is a score down because it would require more resources to run and test our ecosystem without taking advantage of its advanced ca- pabilities.
+In that case, it is, as mentioned before, a Java application, and a big one, which here is a score down because it would require more resources to run and test our ecosystem without taking advantage of its advanced probabilities.
 It is not scriptable, which is pretty bad as well.
 K6s here goes as our best options, as written in Go, a pretty performance-efficient programming language and runtime and scriptable in JavaScript, which is great too because it is such a versatile language.
 Last but not least, we have Gatling, which is written in Scala and scriptable in scala as well, which is a pretty downside of it since scala does not have a big community, but it relies on the JVM as well, and it is not as big as JMeter, which makes it very efficient.
 Besides being written in Rust, Drill is not scriptable, taking away too many possibilities of the table.
 Locust takes another hit here; it is written in Python and scriptable in Python.
 Besides all the amazing features python has, it is too slow and could throat our tests with bigger simultaneous user simulations.

-Looking for a different approach, we see that Fernando, Monserrate, and Julio go for the JVM strengths and the golden stan- dard for testing, the JMeter.
+Looking for a different approach, we see that Fernando, Monserrate, and Julio go for the JVM strengths and the golden standard for testing, the JMeter.
 We can think of Gatling and the evolution of JMeter in terms of modern software with, smaller code base, but it still gets the advantages Java, and the JVM bring to us.
 Still, we can see from their research table quoted here that Gatling got the best score out of all the analyzed tools.

 # User Experience

 Finally, developer experience, and how good and easy is it to use all that software?
 All of our candidates got a command-line interface, they all have recording features to use on the browser, dynamically generated HTML report pages, Locust and k6s here display an outstanding feature which is exporting the generated reported as CSV and still got a pretty web user interface for reading and accessing the data.
-Besides JMeter’s age, it gots a large plugin ecosystem that allows it to handle all sorts of jobs and tweaks.
+Besides JMeter’s age, it got a large plugin ecosystem that allows it to handle all sorts of jobs and tweaks.
 There is not too much to differentiate all of them.

 ![table comparing the diversity of software testing tools](/assets/imgs/tableComparingTheDiversirtyOfSoftwareTestingTools.png){:class="img-fluid"}